 Note: The seller has the right to negotiate commission with his agent before signing the listing agreement, but that would not count as a rebate.

-7. Should rebate be the sole choosing factor for a realtor?
+7. Should rebate be the sole deciding factor for a realtor?

 Rebates can help you save thousands on a real estate transaction.
 Plus, as it is legal and tax-free, there is nothing wrong with getting a rebate.

 While a rebate is a good money-saving tactic, it shouldn’t be the sole criterion for shortlisting an agent.
-That’s because, on rare occasions, you might also come across an unprofessional agent offering a rebate.
+That’s because, on rare occasions, you might also encounter an unprofessional agent offering a rebate.

-To avoid this, you need to consider other factors, like the agent’s market reputation and the latest closing timelines, before considering them.
+To avoid this, you must consider other factors, like the agent’s market reputation and the latest closing timelines, before considering them.

 To source this information, look at reviews and speak with multiple agents.